OfficeForProductSafetyAndStandards/cosmetic-product-notifications/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Database migrations have been tested (both up and down) and are safe (e.g. stop using a column before removing it)
 - [ ] A feature flag has been added (if required in the ticket; a ticket has also been added to remove the feature flag once deployment is completed)
 - [ ] Comms have been sent to users (if required in the ticket)
+- [ ] OSU Support service has been updated (if required in the ticket)

 ## Post-deploy tasks